This is a thoroughly predictable companion to my review of

 prepared to use specific dates as the titles of some of his

 best‐known works of fiction; but his 1962 collection of

 on popular culture wasn't part of the original text.
+As

-laws: those were an editorial addition for the French
+those were an editorial addition for the French translation!

 (Nor, by the way, does Profiles say that all revolutionary

-probably can be done, but it's not worth doing, and
+can be done, but it's not worth doing”, and “I knew it was

 Clarke's First Law: